aweinstock314/lisp-stuff/README.txt

 list-collector and with-list-collector provide that feature seperately.
 The earlier sketches seem horribly messy (even though they work) compared to the finished version.

+readermacro_example.cl:
+Redefines "3" and "4" to be comment delimiters, similar to C's "/*" and "*/".
+THIS IS A HORRIBLE IDEA TO USE DIRECTLY IN SERIOUS CODE.
+A serious application of something very similar is redefining "#!" and "!#" to be comment delimiters so that lisp files can start with "#!/path/to/lisp" in order to be run via "chmod +x foo.lisp; ./foo.lisp".
+This was written in response to a colleague reading me a joke/quote about "FORTH lets you redefine 4 to be a word [function] that pushes 3 onto the stack" (the implied response being "You can do so much (better|worse) in lisp!", although to be fair to forth, I'm pretty sure it lets you define custom comment delimiters through some mechanism called "immediate words" or something similar).